 To be utilized when seeking outside sponsorship.
 All intentions to request funds must be registered with the OSARC, all incoming funds must be processed through the Development Office for record keeping purposes.
 Please contact us to set up an in person meeting to review the process.

-The Student Affairs Conference Fund through the Office of the Associate Dean of Student Affairs exists to support individual students, OSARC recognized student clubs, and other student groups to attend local, regional, and national conferences and competitions.
-All individual students and OSARC recognized student clubs are eligible to request assistance to attend a conference or competition from the Student Affairs Conference Fund once an academic year.
+The Student Affairs Conference & Competition Fund through the Office of the Associate Dean of Student Affairs exists to support individual students, OSARC recognized student clubs, and other student groups to attend local, regional, and national conferences and competitions.
+All individual students and OSARC recognized student clubs are eligible to request assistance to attend a conference or competition from the Student Affairs Conference & Competition Fund once an academic year.
 Applications are due no later than 3 weeks before the start date of the competition or conference.
-Please see the OrgSync form linked above for complete eligibility details.
+Please see the NYU Engage (OrgSync) form for complete eligibility details.

 Student Senators' Council (SSC) Conference Fund (web application)

 The Student Senators Council (SSC), with the generous assistance of the Senior Vice-Provost for Research, established a fund to support students traveling to conferences to present a project.
 The Conference Fund is available to all students, both undergraduate and graduate, who are looking for funding to attend a conference related to their academic or professional goals.The conference fund provides awards of up to $750.00 for domestic travel and up to $1,000.00 for international travel.
 Applications are accepted on a rolling basis via the online form linked above.

 Office of Global Services Co-Sponsorship (on NYU Engage)

 The Office of Global Services (OGS) allows student clubs and NYU organizations to request co-sponsorship for NYU events specifically for international students.
 If co-sponsorship is approved, NYU OGS asks that the OGS logo be included in any advertising of the event.